 Freezing is the first and most important step in the entire process, as its completion will determine the success of the entire freeze drying process.
 The food will have to be frozen below a given critical temperature, and the food must be frozen completely, because if there are portions which aren’t completely frozen before going to the next step, it may compromise the stability of the final product.

 Primary drying involves removing the ice which formed from the frozen product during the previous process by means of sublimation – which is the process by which a solid becomes gas without going through the liquid state.
-This stage of the freeze drying process is said to be one most time-consuming, but through this p rocess, the frozen food will have lose 95 to 97 percent of its water content.
+This stage of the freeze drying process is said to be one most time-consuming, but through this p rocess, the frozen food will have lost 95 to 97 percent of its water content.

 The secondary drying includes the removal of the remainder of the frozen food’s water content by incorporating heat.
 By diffusion and desorption, the frozen food can have at around 99.5% of its water content removed.
-The conditions for the secondary drying are quite different from the primary drying; the pressure in the chamber is lowered down, contrast to its relatively high pressure during the primary drying.
+The conditions for the secondary drying are quite different from the primary drying; the pressure in the chamber is lowered down, the contrast to its relatively high pressure during the primary drying.

 After the following processes, the food is taken out of the machine and is checked to make sure they are completely drained of water content and also to check if there are any impurities which may be mixed up with the freeze dried food.
 After this, food is segregated and is prepared for packing, with some being ground up before packing.

 As mentioned above, freeze dried food has a long shelf life, which is very advantageous with stockpiling in case of emergencies.
 When unopened, packets or cans of freeze dried food can last for over 25 years.
 The packets can last for another 2-6 months without refrigeration when opened, while freeze dried foods stored in cans can be stored for another 2 weeks when opened.
-And dealing with the nutritional value of freeze dried foods, without water, some vitamins are retained, and these are slowly being removed with application of heat.
+And dealing with the nutritional value of freeze dried foods, without water, some vitamins are retained, and these are slowly being removed with the application of heat.
 The taste and aroma aren’t compromised either and freeze dried food doesn’t shrink, meaning it has the same dimensions as the fresh food.

 One of the best assets of freeze dried foods is that they are very light.
 This is due to the removal of water.
 Many fruits and vegetables have 74-96% of its weight composed of water.
 When processed, freeze dried foods become lightweight and with packaging includes pouches, it can be great for traveling and easy storage.